cosmos/sdk-tutorials/TECHNICAL-SETUP.md

 ### Switching variants

-There are two helper scripts available to switch between the main platform and the ida platform variants.
+There are two helper scripts available to switch between the main platform and the IDA platform variants.

 * `npm run switch-ida` to change your local filesystem to the IDA platform variant (copy in IDA files).
 * `npm run switch-main` to switch back to the main platform variant (this moves your changes into the `ida-customizations` folder).